garybgenett/garybgenett.net/resume/resume-pdm.md

   * Significantly grew customer adoption as primary engineering representative on Microsoft account team.
   * Increased customer device count by 300% and revenue by 400% with only 2 additional team members.
   * Pioneered detailed integration guide and training to aid 3rd party development and improve quality and efficiency.
-  * Initiated and directed 2 successful production deployments of revolutionary chassis architectures for Xbox Live.
+  * Initiated and directed 2 successful production deployments of revolutionary chassis architecture for Xbox Live.

 ### Product Management Engineer, 2004 to 2006